MartinDevillers/battleship/BUILD.md

 16. Adding a "real" GameServerClient implementation to the client that communicates with the server API.
 17. Adding starting page to client and routing to switch from the home screen to the game screen.
 18. Setting up Server Side Events for handling received shots.
 Had a little trouble with my dev setup losing connection because of https://github.com/facebook/create-react-app/issues/1633
+19. Deploying client & server on Heroku.
+Ran into some deployment woes with Heroku but nothing serious.
+Added CORS support since we're running on separate servers.

 # Todo
 * End game mechanics